AnqiZhu31/GovernanceNetwork-ABM/README.md

 This is an empirically grounded agent-based model (ABM) designed to simulate how stakeholders embedded in governance networks facilitate community loss-sharing and post-flood recovery in Guangzhou, China.
 The model investigates how network structures, inter-stakeholder trust, and the diffusion of flood resilience measures within governance networks influence community flood resilience.
 Download NetLogo 6.4 and open our ABM code file.
-Let's play with the governance network abm!
+Let's play with the governance network ABM!